Numan-M/Cafe/README.md

 <a name="readme-top"></a>
 # CLI Application for a Café
-A CLI program able to view, add, rename and delete products, couriers, orders from a list of dictionaries persisting the stored data.
+A CLI program able to view, add, rename and delete products, couriers, orders from a list of dictionaries persisting the data.

 <!-- TABLE OF CONTENTS -->
 <details>